AdaCore/training_material/courses/rust_essentials/110_std_types/05-string.rst

     let s1 = String::new();

-* Use traits to create from literals
+* Use traits/methods to create from literals

   .. code:: rust